mgoessen/tails-workshop/tails.md

 ### If you are on Windows,

 - Shutdown the computer.
 Be sure to press the *«Shift»* key while selecting shutdown option in the start menu, or simply select the Reboot option.
-It will prevent the computer to boot using the fast boot or fast startup mode which would unfortunately skip USB Key detection otherwise[^fastboot].
+It will prevent the computer to boot using the *«fast boot»* or *«fast startup»* mode which would unfortunately skip USB Key detection otherwise[^fastboot].
 - Then either your computer will automatically boot on the USB Stick, either you may have told it to do, by pressing a specific key which may depend of your computer.
 To do so, follow the instructions in the Tails installation web page <https://tails.boum.org/install/win/usb/#start-tails>.

 [^fastboot]: Can be deactivated permanently either in the BIOS or in Windows settings (See <https://answers.microsoft.com/en-us/windows/forum/windows8_1-performance/fast-startup-how-to-disable-if-its-causing/f9a4a2d0-104d-42dc-9946-4a2e13c0a348>).